aspose-words/Aspose.Words-API-References/turkish/net/aspose.words/convertutil/millimetertopoint/_index.md

 ## Notlar

-1 inç, 25,4 milimetreye eşittir.
-1 inç 72 puana eşittir.
+1 inç 25,4 milimetreye eşittir.
+1 inç 72 noktaya eşittir.

 ## Örnekler